kishiyamat/ntu-ut-ling-vwp/README.md

 ???
 We have a function that returns a raw data frame.
 Now we are going to see how to reduce the data.
-Some columns have long names, so I'll make them shoter.
+Some columns have long names, so I'll make them shorter.
 Then, we can add timestamps which start at the onset of the trial.
 Finally, we can remove some columns we don't need.